radiant-rstats/docker/install/rsm-msba-chromeos.md

 ## Trouble shooting

-The only issues we have seen on Linux so far can be "fixed" by restarting docker and/or rebooting.
+The only issues we have seen on ChromeOS so far can be "fixed" by restarting docker and/or rebooting.
 To restart the docker service use:

 ```{r}
 sudo service docker stop